Fluid replacement: Surgery (perioperative fluid therapy)

 Managing fluids during major surgical procedures is an important aspect of surgical care.
 The goal of fluid therapy is to maintain fluid and electrolyte levels and restore levels that may be depleted.
 Intravenous fluid therapy is used when a person cannot control their own fluid intake and it can also reduce nausea and vomiting.
 Goal-directed fluid therapy is a perioperative strategy in which the person is administered fluids continuously and the amount of fluids given are based on the person's physiological and haemodynamic (blood flow) measurements.
-A second approach to fluid management during surgical procedures is called perioperative restrictive fluid therapy, also known as near-zero or zero-balance perioperative fluid approach, this approach recommends lower amounts of fluids during surgery, replacing fluids when they the person is low (basal fluid requirements) or loses fluid due to a surgical procedure or bleed.
+A second approach to fluid management during surgical procedures is called perioperative restrictive fluid therapy, also known as near-zero or zero-balance perioperative fluid approach; this approach recommends lower amounts of fluids during surgery, replacing fluids when the person is low (basal fluid requirements) or loses fluid due to a surgical procedure or bleed.
 The effectiveness of goal-directed fluid therapy compared to restrictive fluid therapy is not clear as evidence comparing both approaches have very low certainty.